worldline/angular-training/docs/src/directives/README.md

 ## Class and style binding
 ### Class binding
 You can use class binding to add and remove CSS class names from an element's `class` attribute.
 To create a single class binding, use the prefix `class` followed by a dot and the name of the CSS class, for example, `[class.sale]="onSale"`.
-Angular adds the class when the bound expression, `onSale` is truthy, and it removes the class when the expression is falsy.
+Angular adds the class when the bound expression, `onSale`, is truthy and it removes the class when the expression is falsy.

 ```html
 <p [class.my-class-1]="isWarning"></p>